Box Options

 Let’s say you purchase 100 shares of company A, with each share valued at $100.
 You believe the price of these shares will increase over the next year or so, however, you want to hedge against the risk of unexpected declines.
 Here you may decide to buy one protective put contract (also containing 100 shares) with a strike price of $100.
 The premium cost of the protective put is $10.

 Let’s be clear; trading box option spreads is no mean feat.
 They don’t occur often and when they do, the profits to be gained are relatively limited.
 Most of the time, you will surpass any gains to your broker’s fees or commissions.
-Nevertheless, the ‘delta neutral’ concept is interesting and worth exploring in detail.
+Nevertheless, the ‘delta neutral’ concept is interesting and could be worth exploring.

 See our guide to trading options for more information.